 authorization from the Deserter Owners Group.

-Again, welcome.
-This un-official web site is hopefully something that any Deserter owner or wannabee will appreciate, and is a no fee, no obligation web site.
+This web site provides information that any Deserter owner or wannabee will appreciate.
+It is a no fee, no obligation web site.
 It's

-intent is to provide and share information on the Deserter, Deserter GT and Deserter GS cars.
+intent is to provide and share information on the Deserter, Deserter GT and Deserter GS cars originally designed and

-These cars were originally designed and manufactured in Marblehead, MA by Dearborn Automotive Corp and/or Autodynamics and others since then.
+manufactured in Marblehead, MA by Dearborn Automotive Corp and/or Autodynamics Corp (1967-1973).

-following of these cars.
-The Deserter Book, the fun cars from Marblehead, MA written by Alex Dearborn has been sold out for years but, much of
+and following of these cars.
+The Deserter Book, the fun cars from Marblehead, MA written by Alex Dearborn has been sold out for

-A recent summary (Fall 05) of the Deserter Cars story was published by Jim Hale in Ultra VW Magazine.
-It provides a very good overview of
+A summary (Fall 05) of the Deserter Cars story was published by Jim Hale in Ultra VW Magazine.
+It provides a very good overview

-much of the Deserter story as told by Alex Dearborn himself and is a great starting point in learning of these cars.
+of much of the Deserter story as told by Alex Dearborn himself and is a great starting point in learning of these cars.
+Much more

 The Deserter Owners Group